RX-105/windows-auto-darkmode/README.md

 If you have your own way to set auto start, you can do as you like.:)

+Darkmode start and end time was set default to 19:00 and 08:00.
+You can set it to your own preferences in `time.json`.

 # Modifying
-Currently, darkmode start time and end time was set in the code.
-If you need, you can change it by yourself.
-I'm planning to make it configurable externally.
+I'm using conan for package managing.
+To modify, you need to first run `conan install conanfile.txt` to install dependencies.

 If you wish to use it on other platforms, you can modify enableDarkmode() and disableDarkmode() and compile for your target platform.